MillionConcepts/knowing-the-sky/knowing-the-sky/0_Getting_Started.md

 the web, the most effective way to download code from GitHub is by using the `git` application, which makes sure the code is well-organized on your computer and lets you reliably keep it up to date.
-We'll do that by running shell commands to install `git` using `mamba` and then fetch the content with `git`.
+We'll do that by running shell commands to install `git` using `conda` and then fetch the content with `git`.

 #### Where to Run these Commands

-On MacOS and Linux, `mamba` is fully compatible with built-in terminal programs.
+On MacOS and Linux, `conda` is fully compatible with built-in terminal programs.
 On MacOS, you can just use Terminal, and if you're on Linux, you probably already have a favorite console.
 On Windows, however, you can't use the built-in Command Prompt or Powershell programs.
 The Windows Miniforge installer also